-There are so many amazing things to do in the state of Washington during winter, but the absolute best (in my opinion) is to snowshoe to Artist Point!
-Located in the Mount Baker area of the North Cascades, Artist Point is a relatively accessible adventure to take during the winter months.
-In this blog post I will be sharing all the tips on how to get there, when to go, gear recommendations, and more!
+There are so many amazing things to do in Washington state during winter, but the absolute best (in my opinion) is to snowshoe to Artist Point!
+Located in the Mount Baker area of the North Cascades, Artist Point is a relatively accessible adventure for the winter months.
+In this blog post I am sharing all the tips on how to get there, when to go, gear recommendations, and more!

-I know, winter makes you feel like staying indoors with a cozy blanket, hot drink, and binge watching Netflix… BUT I can guarantee you that getting out and snowshoeing to Artist Point will not disappoint.
+I know, winter makes you feel like staying indoors with a cozy blanket and hot drink while binge watching Netflix… BUT I can guarantee you that getting out and snowshoeing to Artist Point will not disappoint.
 I have completed the hike 4 times now in winter, twice for day hikes and twice for overnight winter camping trips.
-Every time was magical in it’s own way.
+Every time was magical in its own way.

-The main reason you should snowshoe to Artist Point is for the panoramic views.
+The main reason you should snowshoe to Artist Point is for the incredible panoramic views.
 When visibility is good, the scenery really is breathtaking!
 You will be treated to views of Mt.
 Baker, Mt.
-Shuksan, Table Mountain, and other peaks in the North Cascades Range.
+Shuksan, Table Mountain, and other peaks in the North Cascades.

 Another reason to snowshoe to Artist Point is that it is one of the “easier” winter adventures you can take in Washington, especially for the payoff!
 At about 2.5 miles each way, it’s a relatively short trail and even those new to snowshoeing can enjoy the hike.
 Plus, the roads leading to the trail head are plowed and accessible all winter long!

 Ok, let’s jump into all the details on how to actually get to Artist Point!